 Latest Updates from CUE

-- Effective immediately, we are encouraging students, faculty, and staff to avoid coming to campus except for in-person classes, studying, or other necessary reasons.
-All on-campus meetings and events are to be moved to a virtual format, and all employees who can conceivably work from home are to do so for the remainder of the semester.
+- Until further notice, please avoid coming to campus for non-essential reasons.
+All on-campus meetings and events are to be moved to a virtual format, and all employees who can conceivably work from home are to do so.
+Students are still able to attend in-person classes.

 - All protocols for on-campus attendance are being strictly enforced.
 All students and employees are required to wear non-medical face masks and sign in using their CUE identification.
 Additionally, CUE identification must be carried at all times.
 Guests, including children and family members, are not permitted unless special permission has been granted by administration.
 The complete list of protocols is available here and your presence on campus implies an understanding and acceptance of each condition.

-- Various in-person campus services are closed for the remainder of the semester.
+- Various in-person campus services are closed until further notice.
 All services are available virtually.
 Those requiring in-person service should check if the service they need is available in that format prior to coming to campus.
 Our residences, food services, shared kitchen and lounge facilities, and fitness facilities remain closed.

 - Restrictions on our international programs remain in place.
 These restrictions apply to both our student exchange and study abroad programs.